justinmoon/nostrdb-zig/PLAN_V2.md

   - After contacts EOSE, build posts filters via proto; REQ to all relays.
   - On posts EOSE per relay, open live REQ with `since = latest_created_at`.

+Notes
+- Current MockRelay implementation replays a fixed sequence of responses.
+Live “since” REQ paths are exercised by code but not yet validated against a second request/response cycle; expand mock behaviour in Phase 5 when live streaming logic matures.

 Acceptance (tests to port/build)
 - Port go‑nostr event vectors (~/code/go-nostr/event_test.go):
   - Valid events pass; invalid signatures are rejected by nostrdb (assert not inserted into timeline).